mbrukman/sense-engine/README.md

     // The real work is done here; run the code in the engine and produce
-    // a text or html representation of the result. var result = // ...

-    engine.text(result); // or engine.html(result) for html output
+    // a text or html representation of the result. var result = (your engine evaluation logic) engine.text(result); // or engine.html(result) for html output

-    // Call next when the engine is ready for the next command.
+    // Ask for the next code chunk with next.
 This
     // allows for asyncronous execution of code. next();
   };

   engine.chunk = function(code, cb) {
+    // Chunk code into pieces that can be executed in order.
+    //
-    // Your engine needs a 'chunker', a function that takes a string of code
+    // The chunker function that takes a string of code
     // and passes to a callback an array of strings, where each element is a
     // complete statement, block comment, or other complete code unit.
 These
     // chunks will be sent to dashboard.execute one at a time.